ahmetmithat/buggyamb/Docs/windows_installation_instructions.md

 As an alternative, you can run as a standalone by just running <code>BuggyAmb.exe</code> on command prompt.
 If you run that way then the BuggyAmb will run in (surprise surprise) BuggyAmb.exe process and you would need to investigate that process.

-If you need to configure HTTPS or run on another port then you can download the source code and  make the necessary changes based on your needs easily.

 <h3>Hosting on Internet Information Services (IIS)</h3>

-Hosting on IIS is easy and I would choose this option over running as a standalone application.
-This is because:
+Hosting on IIS is also easy and I prefer this option over running as a standalone application.

-* IIS will manage the process startup: WAS service will restart the process once it crashes unless the application crashes frequently and the pool is disabled due to Rapid Fail Protection.
-* Hosting on IIS is usually the preferred way for hosting ASP.NET Core appliations on Windows so this is closer to the real world scenarios.
-So you would see symptoms that applies to more real scenarios while doing troubleshooting.

 <h4>Installing IIS</h4>